great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md

 ### 3. Edit the existing Checkpoint configuration to add new validation data

 In the above example, the entry we added with our Expectation Suite was paired with the same Batch of data as the original Expectation Suite.
-However, you may also specify different Batch Requests (and thus different Batches of data) when you add an Expectation Suite.
-The flexibility of easily adding multiple Validations of Batches of data with different Expectation Suites and specific Actions can be demonstrated using the following example of a Checkpoint configuration file:
+However, you may also specify different <TechnicalTag tag="batch_request" text="Batch Requests" /> (and thus different Batches of data) when you add an Expectation Suite.
+The flexibility of easily adding multiple Validations of Batches of data with different Expectation Suites and specific <TechnicalTag tag="action" text="Actions" /> can be demonstrated using the following example of a Checkpoint configuration file:

 ```yaml
 name: my_fancy_checkpoint